-The past year has posed some unique challenges to the events industry.
+The past year has posed some unique challenges to the events industry, and how to secure virtual event sponsorships is just one of these.
 The sudden shift to online events was bumpy at times, but it also led to serious innovation in the field.
 After a year of coordinating virtual events and overcoming challenges, event makers have found solutions to several complications.
 The latter includes learning how to work with sponsors virtually.

 Virtual events may lack many of the traditional opportunities for sponsorships.
 But that doesn’t mean that prospects don’t exist.
 Even in the age of the novel coronavirus, there are plenty of chances to work with sponsors.
 It just takes a little creativity.